Research projects

 There is a lack of clarity within current literature as to the optimal representation of these dynamic phenomena within models, even for simplified two-dimensional cases.
 This project will address that issue by providing new insights that will also facilitate the development of three-dimensional and full four-dimensional, time-dependent propagation models.

-Student: Miss Yiyi Whitchelo.
+Student: Miss Yiyi Whitchelo

-Primary supervisor: Dr Stewart Haslinger.
+Primary supervisor: Dr Stewart Haslinger

-Secondary supervisor: Dr Daniel Colquitt.
+Secondary supervisor: Prof Daniel Colquitt

-Industrial Supervisor: Dr Duncan Williams, Chief Scientist Acoustics, Dstl.
+Industrial Supervisor: Dr Duncan Williams, Dstl

 A 4-year fully-funded EPSRC i-CASE studentship with the Defence Science and Technology Laboratory (Dstl) covering UK tuition fees, maintenance above the average UKRI Doctoral Stipend rate and an allowance for training, conference and research expenses.